 For example, one of the lesson objectives is to “use knotting and stitching techniques.”
-This objective is identified in the Soft Cactus Sculpture Lesson.
+This objective is identified in the Soft Cactus Sculpture lesson found in FLEX Curriculum.
 Knotting and stitching will be your two identified skills under the Technique column.

 To learn more about skills that fall under each concept, check out our FLEX Teacher’s Edition Guide found in the FLEX Curriculum.

 In our rubric, we narrowed it down to three levels of skill: meets, developing, and emerging.
-Let’s continue looking at the Soft Cactus Sculpture Lesson.
+Let’s continue looking at the Soft Cactus Sculpture lesson from FLEX Curriculum.
 Focus on the objective of mixing tints, tones, and shades with acrylic paint.
 What does it look like for the student to meet the objective?
 What does it look like for the student to be developing in this area?
 Lastly, what does it look like for the student to be emerging with these skills?

 Leave the feedback column blank until the end.
 Continue to assess and give developmental feedback in other ways.
 This is a summative rubric, so the feedback boxes can be used to record comments on the final artwork.
 You can also use this rubric to guide your mini-rubric formative feedback.